Personal Solicitors in Oldham and Manchester

 It is unusual for divorces to take over a year to complete, as most divorces are straightforward.
 It is unusual for them to be defended, in which case they should not last longer than 6 months from beginning to final decree (Decree Absolute).
 However, we may advise you to delay finalising the divorce until the financial issues are complete.
 Cases may exceed this timeframe where the other party does not respond to the divorce, and personal service is required.
 (This extra work will incur additional fees.)

-Do finances and child arrangements form part of a divorce?
+Do finances form part of a divorce?

 Financial settlements will come into play when proceeding with a divorce.
 The effect of a divorce has a significant impact on a family’s financial situation both now and in the future.
 A divorce allows spouses to pursue financial orders or create a clean break between them.
 Before going ahead with a divorce, you should seek advice concerning finances.